talon-one/talon_one.js/docs/ManagementApi.md

 Export customer loyalty balance to a CSV file

-Download a file with the balance of each customer in the loyalty program.
+Download a CSV file containing the balance of each customer in the loyalty program.

 ### Example